peteletroll/DockRotate/README.md

 # NodeRotate

-This module can be used to turn (almost) any node in (almost) any part into a rotating joint.
+This module can be used to turn any connection node of any physically significant part into a rotating joint.

 NodeRotate is intended for modders who want to create new rotating parts.
 There's an example NodeRotate.cfg file in the distribution, see there for details.